-This could mean: (1) "beams" refers to large logs used to support everything above the walls and "rafters" refers to the large pieces of wood to which the roof is attached or (2) "beams" refers to the 17 The beams of our house are cedars; our rafters are firs.
+This could mean: (1) "beams" refers to large logs used to support everything above the walls and "rafters" refers to the large pieces of wood to which the roof is attached or (2) "beams" refers to the rafters and "rafters" refers to the strips attached to the beams, onto which the builders attached the roofing materials.

+The beams of our house are cedars; our rafters are firs.

-17 Branches of cedar trees will shade us; the fir branches overhead are like a roof for us.
+Branches of cedar trees will shade us; the fir branches overhead are like a roof for us.